Ozpin and his Inner Circle

 - Good Is Not Nice: AU omakes show that he wanted Toshinori to pass on One For All as soon as possible to make it more powerful and put little stock into the notion and importance of a Symbol Of Peace.
-He also planned on drafting Yang into his conspiracy not long after she's born, which infuriates Raven.
+He also planned on drafting Yang into his conspiracy not long after she's born (less than three days), which infuriates Raven.

 - Iconic Item: He has two: his cane and his coffee mug.

 - Lennon Specs: Wears dark, opaque versions of these.

 - Manipulative Bastard: It's unclear how much of Ozpin's affability is genuine and how much of it is a facade.
 While his intentions are good, he's fully willing to railroad promising children into becoming Huntsmen as pieces on his board.
 Raven also accuses him of exploiting Summer's dream and Qrow's desire to belong to twist them around his pinky finger.
 While his decision to avoid revealing the full nature of the looming threat to Izuku can be interpreted as concern for his mental well-being, it could also be seen as trying to avoid pushing away a powerful pawn, as he did with Raven and Taiyang.

 - Meaningful Name: Ozpin's name is an allusion to the Wizard of Oz, whose full name could be abbreviated to OZPINHEAD.